c4milo/node-inotify/README.md

 ## API
   * `var inotify = new Inotify()`: Create a new instance of Inotify.
 By default it's in persistent mode.
-  You can specify `false` in `var inotify = new Inotify(false)` for use the non persistent mode.
+  You can specify `false` in `var inotify = new Inotify(false)` to use the non persistent mode.

-  * `var wd = inotify.addWatch(arg)`:  Add a watch for files o directories and returns a watch descriptor.
+  * `var wd = inotify.addWatch(arg)`:  Add a watch for files or directories.
+This will then return a watch descriptor.
 The argument is an object as follows var arg = { path: 'path to be monitorized',
                     watch_for: an optional OR'ed set of events to watch for.
                                If they're not specified, it will use